Being in care

 Reviews are held to check how things are going for you and see if anything needs to change with the way you are being looked after.
 We really want to hear what you think so it is good if you go to your review meetings.
-They should happen every 6 months.
-The first 2 reviews happen sooner – within 28 days of coming into care and then again within 3 months.
+They should happen every six months.
+The first two reviews happen sooner – within 28 days of coming into care and then again within 3 months.

 Personal Education Plans (PEPs)

 Your personal education plan (PEP) looks at how well you're doing at school, what you could do even better and what support you need.
 Your PEP is looked at once a year (at least) at your PEP meeting.
 The Designated Teacher at your school, your carer and social worker will be at your PEP meetings.
 You'll also be asked to join in and it's important that you're able to say what would help you most.

 This is where you have a chat with a doctor or nurse, once a year.
 They'll help you understand how to keep healthy.
 If it would help to make you feel more relaxed, your carer could be involved in this and the review health assessments can be held at school or at your placement.
 You'll be able to choose each time.